The 4 Things You Need to Do to Pass the Bar Exam

-Passive learning is easier.
-Sit back and let the instructor do all the work.
+Passive learning is easier: Sit back and let the instructor do all the work.
 Active learning is harder, but it’s harder because your brain is engaged, you’re working and consequently more is happening.
 More connections are being made.
-The educational research proves it, too.
+Active methods of study are, consequently, superior for test preparation.
+The educational research proves it.

 You learn more when you practice.
-Any solid bar review course must include a lot of practice essays, a lot of MBE practice questions and practice performance test questions.
+Any solid bar review course must include writing a lot of practice essays, answering a lot of MBE practice questions and doing practice performance tests.
 You have to write, write and write some more.
 Your confidence will grow, your ability to spot issues will develop and your recognition of patterns in bar questions will allow you to transfer your practice to your performance on the bar exam itself.

 3. Get Meaningful Feedback

 Working in isolation, whether in an impersonal course with a large group of other students or at home alone in front of a computer, you’re never sure if the work you’re doing is productive and on track for success.
 Your job is not just to listen or read or outline–your job is to pass the bar exam.
 And passing will only happen if you’re practicing and the work you’re doing is of high enough quality that it will get a passing score.

 How will you know that in isolation?
 You need constant, meaningful feedback on your work.
 You need to hear what you’re doing wrong and what you’re getting right.
 You need to get realistic scores on your essays and see how you’re progressing during the bar review course.
 The learning process won’t occur with a few comments on an essay or two.
 You need consistent personal attention in order to gain an edge over what has become fierce competition.